 Setting and managing expectations upfront and showing your people that you expect the occasional setback demonstrates that you care and are ready to support them.

 4. Having healthy conversations about what’s okay and what’s not okay:

-“It’s totally okay that you had to prioritise your family yesterday.
+“It’s totally okay that you had to prioritize your family yesterday.
 I understand that family comes first.
-It’s not okay when you say you’ve got things covered and avoid reprioritising tasks because we end up missing client deadlines.”
+It’s not okay when you say you’ve got things covered and avoid reprioritizing tasks because we end up missing client deadlines.”

 Avoiding conversations altogether or dismissing conversations by implying that they don’t have a place in the workplace can lead to bigger problems.
 Setting boundaries helps you both.

 5. Recognize your bias

 It’s important to check in on the underlying assumptions that form your views of the topic at hand.
 Do you find yourself judging the validity of the request rather than focusing on what impact it will have on outcomes?
 Have an open mind and use the tips above to keep you focused on what’s possible, recognizing how you might have to lead differently to make this work for your team.

 Want to learn more about how you can transform your employee experience?
 Email us at firstname.lastname@example.org